Baltimore sacks its police chief after record breaking year for homicides

 Violent crime began spiraling out of control in Baltimore after the police came under attack by local politicians following the accidental death of Freddy Gray in 2015.
 As we discussed here, police officers responded to the criticism by policing less proactively, and the murder rate soared.

-The Obama DOJ then made matters worse by citing the police department for allege discrimination against blacks.
+The Obama DOJ then made matters worse by citing the police department for alleged discrimination against blacks.
 As evidence of “discrimination,” the DOJ noted that officers make a “disproportionate” amount of stops and arrests in certain predominantly black neighborhoods.
 But these are the neighborhoods in which violent crime is most prevalent.

 As the police force became increasingly passive, the homicide rate continued to rise.
 Baltimore finished 2017 with a record-breaking 343 homicides, making it one of the deadliest cities in the country, according to the Washington Post.

-The police chief was in an impossible situation.
+The police chief, brought in not that long after the Freddy Gray riots, was in an impossible situation.
 He was tasked with driving down violent crime while reforming the department to satisfy federal bureaucrats who want less real policing in high crime areas.

 Fortunately, it looks like the new chief, Darryl DeSouza, won’t have to labor under this burden.
 The mayor is under intense political pressure to improve public safety.
 Accordingly, DeSouza has pledged to stem the bloodshed through “real, active, constitutional policing.”
 To make good on this pledge, he immediately dispatched an extra contingent of uniformed officers to the streets, according to the Post.